aosabook/500lines/pedometer/chapter.md

 4. We used a low-pass filter again to remove the high-frequency component of $a_{ug}$, smoothing it out.
 5. We chose a threshold and were able to count steps by counting the number of times our signal crossed the threshold in the positive direction.

 The problem, at first glance, looked straightforward.
 However, the real world and real people threw a few curve balls our way.
-We used a few mathematical tools to account for the complexities, and were able to solve a real-world problem.
+We used mathematical tools to account for the complexities, and were able to solve a real-world problem.
 TODO: Better conclusion.

-TODO: Start: Add this somewhere else...
-All current iPhone and Android devices come with an accelerometer as well as a gyroscope, so they're able to separate gravitational acceleration from user acceleration.
-TODO: Expand this explanation.

-However, we're creating a robust, flexible program, so we've decided that we want to accept input data from the newest of mobile devices, as well as from pure hardware accelerometers.
-This means that we'll need to accept input data in two formats: a **separated** format where user acceleration and gravitational acceleration are, well, separated; and a **combined** format which only provides us with total acceleration.
-TODO: End: Add this somewhere else...

-# The Toolchain
-We've decided to build a simple web app to process and analyze our data.
+# Diving Into Code

+It's time to translate our solution into code.
+Our goal for this chapter is to create a web application that counts steps from a set of different walks recorded with mobile devices containing accelerometers.
 A web app naturally separates the data processing from the presentation of the data, and since web apps have been build many times over, we may as well use a framework to do the boring plumbing work for us.
 The Sinatra framework does just that.
 In the tool's own words, Sinatra is "a DSL for quickly creating web applications in Ruby".
 Perfect.

-If I have to sell you on using Ruby, I'll try and do that with a quote from Ruby's creator, Yukihiro Matsumoto:

-"I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
-That is the primary purpose of the Ruby language."

-Ruby will stay out of our way, it's flexible, and concise, and has been used on the web for over 10 years.
-And, it was *made* to make us happy.
-What more can we ask for?

-Since we're building a web app, we'll need a web server, so we'll use the thin web server.
-It's simple and certainly fast enough for our purposes.

-The last tool we'll be including is a JavaScript library called Highcharts, used for creating interactive charts.
-What's the point of interesting data if we can't display it in interesting ways?

-# The Platform

-TODO: Option 1
-Our goal for this chapter is to create a web application that takes, as input, data from an accelerometer that a person carries during a walk, and outputs the number of steps taken, along with some additional information like distance and elapsed time.

-OR TODO: Option 2
-Before we dive into code, let's talk about what we're building.
+As software developers, before we dig into code, we have to first undetstand the requirements of the program we're building.
 We want a web app that allows us to:

-1. Upload data in the combined or separated format.
+1. Upload data from a walk.
 2. Input some basic information about the data set (sampling rate, actual step count, gender/height/stride of user, etc.)
 3. Parse and analyze our data, outputting the number of steps taken, distance traveled, and time elapsed, and present charts representing the data in different processing stages.